-A good level of dissolved oxygen is essential for aquatic life.
+A reasonable level of dissolved oxygen is essential for aquatic life.
 Dissolved oxygen analysis measures the amount of gaseous oxygen (O²) dissolved in an aqueous solution.
 Oxygen gets into the water by diffusion from the surrounding air, by artificial mechanical aeration (rapid movement), and as a waste product of photosynthesis.

-Adequate dissolved oxygen is necessary for good water quality.
+Adequate dissolved oxygen is necessary for proper water quality.
 Oxygen is also a vital element in all forms of life.
 Natural stream purification processes must adequate oxygen levels to offer for aerobic life forms.
 As dissolved oxygen levels in the water drop below 5.0 mg/l, aquatic life is put under stress.
 The lower the concentration, the greater the stress.
 Oxygen levels that stay below 1-2 mg/l for a few hours can result in massive fish kills.

 The size of the dissolved oxygen clusters determines the buoyancy of these clusters.
 Due to the shearing action of the rotating turbine, the size of the dissolved oxygen clusters has been measured as small as 0.25 millimeters or less.
-Such small cluster size means that the dissolved oxygen has a very long retention time in the liquid.
-These super small bubbles partly explain why the OxyTurbine can outperform larger and less efficient aerator.
-It is creating bubbles so small that the microbes have an easy time “aspiring”, i.e. “breathing” the oxygen.
+Such a small cluster size means that the dissolved oxygen has a very long retention time in the liquid.
+These super tiny bubbles partly explain why the OxyTurbine can outperform larger and less efficient aerator.
+It is creating bubbles so small that the microbes have an easy time “aspiring,” i.e., “breathing” the oxygen.
 More importantly, these little bubbles have almost no buoyancy, meaning that they do not rise and escape to the surface.
 This figure equates to a very long retention time in the water, which is critical to microbial remediation in wastewater.

 The appearance of dissolved oxygen in water is a natural occurrence due to the physical nature of water.
 This phenomenon is harmless and has no bearing on water quality.
 Cold water has a higher capacity for holding dissolved oxygen.
 As the water begins to rise in temperature, the dissolved oxygen is released.